Rob Magnuson Smith: Novels

 His first novel, The Gravedigger, is the story of painfully shy gravedigger Henry Bale, who falls in love with the bright, energetic, new schoolteacher, whose sudden arrival awakens and upsets his quiet life and his quiet town.
 The Gravedigger won the gold medal in the William Faulkner – William Wisdom Creative Writing Competition.

 Contest judge Andre Bernard said of the book, "To my mind there was one clear standout.
 In terms of characterization, plot, unusual fictional universe-making and sheer ability to create The Gravedigger wins hands-down."

 His second novel, Scorper, is a critically acclaimed, darkly comic tale of an emotionally unstable American who travels to Ditchling, Sussex, in an attempt to connect with his ancestral heritage, one that intertwines with the life and legacy of famed English artisan Eric Gill, a version of whom appears in the novel.

 The Independent called Scorper 'An odd, original, darkly comic novel... a funny, unsettling read; Kafka crossed with Flann O'Brien,' and gave it four stars.
 The Guardian called Scorper a "funny, disturbing portrayal of a mind at odds with itself."

+His third novel Seaweed Rising is published by Sandstone Press and appears in August 2023.